 Traffic information.
 NRAs are maintaining their national traffic information systems.
 NRAs are reporting much less (passenger) traffic with much reduced congestion except at some national border crossings.
 More information will be included when available.

-Truck Parking and rest areas.
-CEDR members continue their ongoing work to develop truck parking information systems.
+Truck Parking, service and rest areas.
+CEDR members continue their ongoing work to develop truck parking information systems of which a number are provided here.

 Weights and Dimensions.
 Many member countries have more generous national permissions than are permitted under EU legislation for cross-border operation.
 CEDR examined elements on access policies in the FALCON project.
 We welcome contributions of applications of this.